AllenNeuralDynamics/harp.device.pico-template/firmware/README.md

 (Windows may require a restart for the environment variable to take effect.)

 ## Compiling the Firmware

+### With the Visual Studio Code Extension
+Using the Pico extension, import the *firmware* folder with the default options.

+Click the compile button.

 ### Without an IDE
 From within this folder, create a new folder called *build*, enter it, and invoke cmake with: